Chiang Kai-shek: Relationship with Buddhists and Christians

 Chiang had uneasy relations with the Tibetans.
 He fought against them in the Sino-Tibetan War, and he supported the Muslim General Ma Bufang in his war against Tibetan rebels in Qinghai.
 Chiang ordered Ma Bufang to prepare his Islamic army to invade Tibet several times, to deter Tibetan independence, and threatened the Tibetans with aerial bombardment.
 Ma Bufang attacked the Tibetan Buddhist Tsang monastery in 1941.
 After the war, Chiang appointed Ma Bufang as ambassador to Saudi Arabia.

 Chiang incorporated Methodist values into the New Life Movement under the influence of his wife.
 Dancing and Western music were discouraged.
 In one incident, several youths splashed acid on people wearing Western clothing, although Chiang was not directly responsible for these incidents.
 Despite being a Methodist, he made reference to the Buddha in his diary, and encouraged the establishment of a Buddhist political party under Master Taixu.

-According to Jehovah's Witnesses' magazine The Watchtower, some of their members travelled to Chongqing and spoke to him personally while distributing their literature there during the Second World War.
+According to Jehovah's Witnesses' magazine The Watchtower, some of their members travelled to Chongqing and spoke to him personally while distributing their literature there during World War II.